Immigration to Chile: Switzerland

-There are currently 5,000 Swiss citizens residing in Chile, and and 130,000 Swiss descendants, of whom 60,000 are from colonizations sponsored by the State of Chile in 19th century, and another 30,000 are emigrants during World War I and II.
+There are currently 5,000 Swiss citizens residing in Chile, and 130,000 Swiss descendants, of whom 60,000 are from colonizations sponsored by the State of Chile in the 19th century, and another 30,000 are emigrants during World War I and II.

 The number of Swiss in Chile seems larger than it actually is.
 This is because Swiss linguistic and cultural characteristics are commonly confused with those of Germans, Italians and French.
 Swiss migration to Chile took place at the end of the 19th century, between 1883 and 1900, particularly to the area of Araucanía, especially to Victoria and Traiguén.
 It is estimated that more than 8,000 Swiss families received grants of land.

 In the 19th century, the opening up of new lands in the New World and the economic crisis in Europe motivated the most impoverished sectors of society to emigrate, mainly to United States in North America, to Australia, and to Brazil, Uruguay, Argentina and Chile in South America.
 It was an organized exodus of limited duration.
 As economic immigration increased, the State assumed a regulatory role by granting or denying requests for permission to settle there.

 Formal reports of Swiss immigrants' experiences in southern Chile began in 1853.
-Official reports of the Swiss Consulate in Valparaiso highlighted the advantages and disadvantages that Chile offered to migrants from Europe.
+Official reports of the Swiss Consulate in Valparaíso highlighted the advantages and disadvantages that Chile offered to migrants from Europe.
 Around 1884, the Chilean Government invited citizens from various European countries to settle in supposedly "pacified" southern territories in Araucania, where the first Swiss, French and German settlers continued to be harassed by the hosts commanded by the mapuche leader Colipi until 1889.

 The procedure was as follows: the settlers were met by government authorities at Talca, held in quarantine, and then taken to Angol, where each family received farming tools and a cart with oxen to travel to the "promised land."
 In one documented case, in the town of Puren, each family was freely assigned 40 hectares, plus other 20 hectares for each son capable of working those lands.
 In addition, each family received a subsidy of 15 pesos per month and one milking cow.
 In turn, the family had to undertake to live in their allocated plot, fence it, build a home and work it directly.

 Only 28 years after the commencement of German colonization in southern Chile, the Federal Council in 1881 authorized specialized agencies to operate in Switzerland to recruit migrants.
 The Federal Council, after years of examining the advantages and disadvantages to admitting migrants, posed as a premise the assumption that the Chilean authorities insisted on peace in Araucanía, which had not yet been fully accomplished.
 The first contingent departed Switzerland in November 1883.
 Subsequent authorizations would depend on its success.
 The first group was composed of 1311 families who landed in a Chilean port 19 December 1883.